The Fields

 As the audience is invited to see the world through the eyes of a child, there are moments of fearful fancy and childhood terrors such as the darkness beneath the bed or the slightly ajar closet door which are deftly executed to induce quiet chills.
 The titular fields surrounding the house take on a sinister quality as Steven (Joshua Ormand) explores them against his grandparents wishes.
 Stealthy point of view camera shots stalk through the imposing rows of corn and the emphasis on sound to create an eerie atmosphere is key throughout these moments.
 Autumnal scenery underpins the idea of change in society at the time, and the sense of loss and grief people felt.

-The grandparents house highlights their simple lives as farming folk; it is cosy and lived-in, but during the night it takes on a creepy atmosphere, fuelled by Steven’s imagination.
-The grandmother is something of a horror fan and she’s often glimpsed watching old horror films on TV, including Carnival of Souls and Night of the Living Dead.
+The grandparents, farming folk, live in a cosy house in the middle of nowhere.
+During the night it takes on a creepy atmosphere, fuelled by Steven’s imagination.
+The grandmother (the wonderful Cloris Leachman) is a horror fan and she’s often glimpsed watching old horror films on TV, including Carnival of Souls and Night of the Living Dead.
 At one point she is chastised by her husband for letting Steven watch them with her.
 The films she watches are now considered to have socio-political commentaries that considered the unrest and turmoil in society at the time.
 These films also seem to inspire Steven’s imagination, as shortly after he sees Carnival of Souls, he wanders around a deserted funfair that seems to be situated somewhere beyond the cornfields.
 Again, because we see things from his point of view, we can’t be sure if the terrors he encounters there are real or the product of his imagination.

 Dirs.
 Tom Mattera and David Mazzoni

 Set during the early Seventies, at a time when society was reeling from the Manson Family murders and the brutal end of the Summer of Love, The Fields is a thoughtful, atmospheric and quietly powerful film.
-At its core is a rumination on the end of innocence - the young protagonist’s rites of passage unravels during a time when social unrest and the backlash of the Manson murders shook society to its foundations.
+At its core is a rumination on the end of childhood and innocence - the young protagonist’s rites of passage unravelling during a time when social unrest and the backlash of the Manson murders shook society to its foundations.
 Hippies were demonised and their ideologies lambasted and tarnished.
 Due to the setting and circumstances, the hippies in the film are actually portrayed in quite a sinister way.
 Their behaviour doesn’t sit right, their motives are ambiguous.
 This is the only horror film I can think of that actually presents the Love Generation in such disquieting light.
 The Fields explores how society changed in the wake of the Manson family killings.
 Paranoia was rife.
-People became all too aware of the fact that human monsters moved amongst them.
+Society became aware that human monsters hid in plain sight.
 Telling the story from a child’s perspective allows the filmmakers to address such notions and ideas from a middle ground.
 They also show how society can influence children and shape who they become - for better or worse - through its attitudes and prejudices.

 “You should be more afraid of the living than the dead.”